 Many states have laws that allow for the expungement of juvenile records.
 Expungement means that all information about an offense having occurred is removed from public access.
 This may include the destruction of fingerprints and other biometric data that was associated with the case.

-What goes on a criminal record depends on the state.
+Information recorded in criminal history depends on the state.
 Some states make it illegal to disclose expunged or sealed juvenile records in any way.
 But, can a juvenile record be used against you?
 Employers and other professionals must be sure to follow all applicable state regulations when accessing or considering criminal juvenile records.
 For example, Assembly Bill No. 1843, an amended section of the California Labor Code, makes it unlawful for California juvenile records to be used in making hiring decisions.2

 Understanding Sealing Juvenile Records